reTHINK-project/dev-java-hyperty/docs/CRM/readme.md

 1- It forwards the message to all agents and add the new ticket to newTickets array.

-2- The first agent executes `ticketAccepted` function: the ticket is allocated to the agent in the agentsPool collection, the ticket is removed from the pendingTickets array and a delete message is sent to all remaining invited Agents (todo: specify this new message that should be similar to delete msg used to remove user from chat).
+2- The first agent executes `ticketAccepted` function: the ticket is allocated to the agent in the  `agents` collection, the ticket is removed from the pendingTickets array and a delete message is sent to all remaining invited Agents (todo: specify this new message that should be similar to delete msg used to remove user from chat).

 3- In case no agent accepts the ticket, ie a timeout message is received for all invited Agents the message is moved from newTickets array to pendingTickets array.